Certificate of Rehabilitation Criminal Lawyer

 In order to submit a complete petition for a certificate of rehabilitation, you must include the application, detailed information about your past convictions, and character letters from people that can attest to your satisfactory rehabilitation.

-Once the petition for certificate of rehabilitation is complete, it must be filed with the county clerk at the Superior Court of California in the county where you reside.
+Once the petition for a certificate of rehabilitation is complete, it must be filed with the county clerk at the Superior Court of California in the county where you reside.

 Who determines eligibility for a certificate of rehabilitation?